Why choose us?

 A master’s degree gives you eligibility to pursue a doctoral degree in the Arts in e.g. Theatre and Drama.
 Doctoral studies in Uniarts Helsinki’s Theatre Academy are provided by the Performing Arts Research Centre (Tutke).

-MA programme in Live Art and Performance Studies
+Degree Programme in Live Art and Performance Studies

 Master of Arts (Theatre and Drama)